gwstallsmith/CS43203-Systems-Programming/StallsmithGarrett-CS43203-Warm-up-Draft/StallsmithGarrett-CS43203-Warm-up-Draft.md

 <hr>

-**X [5]** Write, compile, and execute a C program that prints a welcoming message of your choice.
+**[5]** Write, compile, and execute a C program that prints a welcoming message of your choice.

 ```
 Code: welcomeMessage.c
 Executable: WelcomeMessage.out
+Usage: ./WelcomeMessage.out
 ```
 <hr>

-**X [6]** Write, compile, and execute a C program that prints its arguments.
+**[6]** Write, compile, and execute a C program that prints its arguments.

 ```
 Code: printArguments.c
 Executable: PrintArguments.out
+Usage: ./PrintAguments.out argToPrint1, argToPrintN
 ```
 <hr>

-**X [7]** Using getchar() write a program that counts the number of words, lines, and characters in its input.
+**[7]** Using getchar() write a program that counts the number of words, lines, and characters in its input.

 ```
 Code: getCharPrint.c
 Executable: GetCharPrint.out
+Usage: ./GetCharPrint.out fileToSearch.txt
 ```
 <hr>

-**X [8]** Create a file containing a C function that prints the message "hello, world".
+**[8]** Create a file containing a C function that prints the message "hello, world".
 Create a separate file containing the main program which calls this function.
 Compile and link the resulting program, calling it hw.

 ```
 Code: mainhw.c, hw.c, hw.h
 Executable: HW.out
+Usage: ./HW.out
 ```

 <hr>

-**X [9]** Look up the entries for the following topics in your system’s manual; the cat command, the printf function, and the write system call.
+**[9]** Look up the entries for the following topics in your system’s manual; the cat command, the printf function, and the write system call.

 <hr>

-**X [10]** Write a function that computes some basic statistics for a list of numbers and stores those results in parts of a struct.
+**[10]** Write a function that computes some basic statistics for a list of numbers and stores those results in parts of a struct.
 In particular, given this definition:
 ```
 struct numlist {
     float *list;    /* points to list of numbers */